Born: June 28, 1851, Philadelphia, PA.

 A Promising Beginning

 Born in Philadelphia in 1851, Eliza Edmunds Hewitt seemed destined for greatness from a young age.
 A star student, she graduated as valedictorian from the Philadelphia Girls’ Normal School and embarked on a career as an educator.
-Her future looked bright as she took a teaching position at the Northern Home for Friendless Children.
+Her future looked bright as she took a teaching position, ready to shape young minds and make her mark on the world.

 Songs from the Sickbed